wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-ruby/fme-ruby-event-batching.md

 <br />

-## Event Batching Lifecycle in VWO FME SDKs
+## Event Batching Lifecycle in VWO FE SDKs

-The VWO FME SDKs provide a structured mechanism for batching events before sending them to the VWO server.
+The VWO FE SDKs provide a structured mechanism for batching events before sending them to the VWO server.
 The flow below outlines how events are processed, queued, and flushed—either automatically or manually, based on configuration parameters defined during SDK initialization.

 ```mermaid
 flowchart TD